-While FCN is a national organisation and all volunteers are part of a national network, most volunteers work within a county group, at a local level.
+While FCN operates throughout England and Wales and all volunteers are part of a national network, most volunteers work within a county group, at a local level.
 Volunteers will need good local and regional agricultural knowledge and contacts in order to support clients.
 Each group is led by a Coordinator and proactive pastoral care of volunteers who undertake case work is offered by a county group chaplain.
 Volunteers donate their time to FCN, as much or as little every month as they like.
-You can volunteer in many different ways

 Ways you can volunteer:

 The County Coordinator will assign you a case appropriate to your experience and in your locality, briefing you as fully as possible, in confidence, about the circumstances of the client.
 You then arrange a visit and start the “walking with” befriending process, discovering what the issues are affecting the client and working through them together, towards resolution.
 Induction training is provided and a comprehensive handbook is supplied with invaluable information.
 Pastoral support for FCN casework volunteers is always available.

 A telephone Helpline volunteer is often the first point of contact with FCN and empathy, compassion and a clear head to glean information are essential for this role.
 The Helpline volunteer becomes part of a weekly rota and is required to spend a four hour shift with access to a phone to which FCN’s national Helpline telephone number is diverted.
 Induction training is provided and a comprehensive handbook is supplied with invaluable information.
 Pastoral support for FCN helpline volunteers is always available.
 Read a helpful Q&A with some of our Helpline volunteers here to learn more about what motivates them and how they support the farming community.